What are your Terms & Conditions?

 Should I buy travel cancellation insurance?

-As soon as your deposit is paid - Travel or Cancelation insurance should be purchased.
-With it, you will avoid the unfortunate loss of funds due to an injury, personal emergency, illness or even death of an immediate family member.
-Some cancellation policies also provide baggage loss protection.
+As soon as a deposit is paid it is recommended that everyone invest in cancelation insurance.
+With it, for whatever reason - as approved by your provider, you will avoid the unfortunate loss of funds due to a need to cancel, which includes even a minor injury (keeping in mind this is an active holiday).
+Some cancellation polices also provide baggage loss protection - a worthy investment.
 Please visit our Terms & Conditions page for more information on our cancellation policy.

 Should I buy medical insurance?